Saving Data Using SQL

 Implementation Details

-SaveToDB and DBEdit execute the specified SQL commands for insert, update, and delete operations themselves.
+SaveToDB and DBEdit execute the specified SQL commands for insert, update, and delete operations.

-DBGate executes the code on the server-side according to POST, PUT, and DELETE commands.
+DBGate runs the code server-side based on POST, PUT, and DELETE commands.

-ODataDB creates EntitySets for views and FunctionImports with new EntitySets for stored procedures and SQL codes.
+ODataDB creates EntitySets for views and FunctionImports, along with new EntitySets for stored procedures and SQL codes.

 SQL Command Parameters

-SQL commands can use parameters populated with values according to the following rules:
+SQL commands can use parameters populated with values according to these rules:

-1. values from data columns with the same name like @id and @name when the selected data has the id and name columns;
+1. Values from data columns with matching names, like @id and @name, when the selected data includes the id and name columns.

-2. values from data query parameters with the same name like @account_id when the select query has the @account_id parameter;
+2. Values from data query parameters with matching names, like @account_id, when the select query includes the @account_id parameter.

-3. values from Excel named cells like @customer_id for named cell customer_id (the SaveToDB Add-In only);
+3. Values from Excel named cells, such as @customer_id for the named cell customer_id (only in the SaveToDB Add-In).

-SaveToDB 10+, DBEdit, DBGate, and ODataDB also allow using parameters with the source_ prefix that get source values of the loaded data before changes.
+SaveToDB 10+, DBEdit, DBGate, and ODataDB also support parameters with the source_ prefix, which retrieve source values of the loaded data before changes.

 Sample SQL Commands

-Note that SQL Server, SQL Server Compact, and SQLite use parameters with the @ character while others are with the colon.
+Note that SQL Server and SQLite use parameters prefixed with @, while others use a colon (:).

 Sample SQL Commands for Microsoft SQL Server